power to the party: meet the people who make afropunk so special | read | i-D

 Lady Leshurr

 2016 has undoubtedly been the year of Lady Leshurr.
-Birmingham's first lady of grime, and one of AFROPUNK London's most exciting performers, is one of the UK's most notable MCs, racking up over 100 million views on YouTube (thanks in part to her Queen's Speeches series of freestyles), announced UK and International tour dates in 2017, and scooped the Best Female Act award at 2016's MOBO Awards, beating fellow brits Little Simz and Katy B. All this without giving into the allure of a major record deal.
+Birmingham's first lady of grime and one of AFROPUNK London's most exciting performers is one of the UK's most notable MCs.
+She's racked up over 100 million views on YouTube (thanks in part to her Queen's Speeches series of freestyles), announced UK and International tour dates in 2017 and scooped the Best Female Act award at 2016's MOBO Awards, beating fellow brits Little Simz and Katy B. All this without giving into the allure of a major record deal.
 "I've held out for so long," Lady Leshurr told i-D in an interview earlier this year.
 "I've put my ground work in, I've stayed true to myself, I've never sold myself short.
 And I never will."
 All hail the Queen!

 Abdel Queta Tavares, 24, London